Go to page content

 Treating Cystic Fibrosis Symptoms the Natural Way: What You Need to Know

-Did you know that cystic fibrosis affects 1 in 31,000 newborns of Asian descent?
-This genetic condition is inherited due to a gene defect.
+Did you know that cystic fibrosis (CF) affects 1 in 31,000 newborns of Asian descent?
+According to the Cystic Fibrosis Foundation, this genetic condition is inherited due to a gene defect.

-In this condition, it causes body secretions such as mucus and digestive juices to become thick.
+In people with cystic fibrosis, it causes body secretions such as mucus and digestive juices to become thick.
 Unfortunately, the body cannot easily expel the sticky and thick phlegm, causing it to accumulate in organs such as the lungs and pancreas.
 It can even affect the liver, intestines, sinuses and sex organs.

 Cystic fibrosis was formerly associated with poor prognosis, and few children diagnosed with the condition lived to adulthood.
 However, advances in modern diagnostics and treatments have drastically improved the survival of patients.
 Children are now tested for cystic fibrosis at birth, and those diagnosed have a high chance of surviving until middle age.
 According to the Cystic Fibrosis Foundation Patient Registry, more than half of cystic fibrosis patients born between 2015 and 2019 can expect to live beyond 46 years of age.